 |Rancho Del Sol||Homepage|

-Garlic roots are available in the spring and can sometimes be found at your local farmers market.
+Garlic roots are available in the spring.

 Garlic roots are the taproots of an individual garlic bulb.
 Dozens of thin wiry taproots descend from the bulbous root during garlic's growing cycle, establishing the plant and continuing to act as the plant's food seeker, absorbing nutrients from the soil.
-While the garlic roots are white, they have been tinted with tones of sand and dirt, suggesting where they come from.
+While the garlic roots are white, they have been tinted with tones of sand and dirt, a colored suggestion of where they come from.
 These colors do not play into the flavor though.
 Garlic roots hold less the bite of the bulb and more of a subtle overture of garlic flavor.
-Notes of savory pepper act as a teaser to what is to come, yet there is no shocking after bite, just a mellow finish.
+Notes of savory pepper act as a teaser to what is to come, yet there is no profound after bite, just a mellow finish.
 Cooked garlic roots become even more mellow with a hint of nutty sweetness.

 Garlic roots can be used raw or cooked in various applications and countless recipes.
 Comparable to the less robust flavor of green garlic, they can be added to fresh salads, infused into cooking oils for applications such as sautéing fish, seafood, chicken, potatoes and even fried eggs.
 Garlic roots can be used to impart flavor in soups, while also being added as a visual element to garlic soup itself.
 They can be added to pasta and legume dishes, tossed in as a finishing touch with noodles, cream and cheese sauces or blanched fava beans.
 Pair garlic roots with fresh, spring vegetables such as asparagus, morels, green herbs, peas, leeks and fiddlehead ferns.
 It is well documented that garlic-cloves-in-oil mixtures stored at room temperature create a dangerous environment for the growth of the deadly toxin, Clostridium botulinum.
 This has not been investigated for the roots themselves but should be taken into consideration.